oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

 There are three parts to configuring the SDK: create an API key, create a configuration file, and upload a PEM file to your compute instance.
 To use the SDK for Java, you must have a key pair used for signing API requests, with the public key uploaded to Oracle.
 Only the user calling the API should be in possession of the private key.

 1. Begin by creating an API key.
-In the upper-right corner of the Oracle Cloud Infrastructure Console, click the **Profile** icon, and then click your username.
+To do so, in the upper-right corner of the Oracle Cloud Infrastructure Console, click the **Profile** icon, and then click your username.

 2. On the left, click **API Keys**.